-How To Decide What Skirting Board to Buy
+How to Decide What Skirting Board to Buy

 Things to Consider before Buying Skirting Board